hemin001/Algerian-Forest-Fire/README.md

 ---

 ## 🚀 **Results & Insights**
-- **Ridge and ElasticNet regression provided the best predictions for FWI**
+- **Ridge and Lasso regression provided the best predictions for FWI**
 - **Scaling features improved model accuracy and stability**

 ---